Conall66/Morphogenetic-Programming-and-Regenerative-Design/Obsidian_Morphogenetic_Masters/Papers_Textbooks/Microbial self-healing in concrete.md

 - Concrete waste constitutes 59% of global waste with 40% ending up in landfill
 - Of autogenous and autonomous healing approaches, bacterial shows the most promising results
 - Different bacteria show different strength properties at the same density

+### Encapsulation Method

+- In order to protect bacteria in the production of bacterial cement (from the mixing process, pH of the concrete, hydration of cement etc.), they are encapsulated inside a non-reactive material [Effectiveness of Encapsulation](https://www.sciencedirect.com/science/article/abs/pii/S221478532035656X)
+## Future Studies Recommendations

+- Exploring spray method to protect bacteria from the harsh environment of concrete, enabling the use of a wider range of bacterial species and enhancing the self-healings effectiveness
 -